POSTS 15 Grape Varieties You Should Try!

 Roussanne

-Rhone's white variety is just as important as Syrah and Grenache and creates high class and age-worthy wines.
-Their addictive buttery texture combined with their explosive, aromatic character has a fanatic audience around the world.
-Roussanne is also grown in Greece by bold winegrowers and gives amazing results.
-Specifically, Roussanne of Manousakis Winery from Crete is a top sample of the variety with incredible finesse and complexity.
-Try it with sautéed scallops with beurre blanc sauce and live the ultimate culinary experience.
+The white grape of the Rhône is just as important as Syrah and Grenache, producing world-class, long-aging wines.
+Its addictive buttery texture combined with its explosive aromatics has fans all over the world.
+Roussanne is also cultivated in Greece by daring growers, yielding fantastic results.
+The Roussanne from Manousakis Winery in Crete is a top-tier example, with incredible finesse and complexity.
+Pair it with sautéed scallops in beurre blanc sauce for the ultimate gastronomic experience.

 Lagrein

-You may have never heard of it before but it is one of our favorite varieties of Northern Italy.
-It has refreshing acidity, juicy red fruit and savory notes reminiscent of olive and is perfect with pizzas and pasta with tomato sauce!
-Italians love it as they think it goes with pretty much everything, even with fish.
-And you know how seriously Italians are taking gastronomy and food!
-Try Lagrein Elena Walch along with a puttanesca and you will be amazed!
+You may have never heard of it, but it’s one of Northern Italy’s favorite varieties.
+It has refreshing acidity, juicy red fruit, and savory olive-like notes, making it perfect with pizza and pasta with red sauce!
+Italians adore it because they believe it pairs with everything — even fish.
+And you know how seriously Italians take food!
+Try Lagrein Elena Walch with a puttanesca and you’ll be delighted.

 Zakynthino